Webpack

 SheetJS Loader

-The loader in this demo will parse the first worksheet:
+The loader in this demo will parse the workbook, pull the first worksheet, and generate an array of row objects using the sheet_to_json method8:

 const XLSX = require("xlsx");